Norms on Categories and Analogs of the Schr\"oder-Bernstein Theorem: Introduction

 \Cref{sec:top} addresses the category of topological spaces.
 We will introduce a seminorm $\Norm{}{top} = \Norm{}{comp} + \Norm{}{dim}$, where $ \Norm{}{comp} $ measures the increase in the number of connected components when pulling back a subset of the codomain to a subset of the domain and $ \Norm{}{dim} $ measures the increase in dimension under such a transition.
 In other terms these seminorms measure the deviation of a map from being monotone or light respectively.
 The classic monotone-light factorization theorem implies that, when restricting to compact metrizable spaces, $\Norm{}{top}$ is a norm.

-The subject of \cref{sec:Met} is the category of metric spaces $\Cat{Met}$ endowed with all multi-valued set theoretic maps as morphisms.
+The subject of \cref{sec:Met} is the category of compact metric spaces $\Cat{Met}$ endowed with all multi-valued set theoretic maps as morphisms.
 The notion of dilatation gives rise to the seminorm

-Generalizing a classical theorem of Feudenthal and Hurewicz we show that $\Norm{f}{dil}$ is a norm when restricted to compact spaces, i.e.\ $\Cat{Met}[cpt]$.
-Moreover the metric $\Dist[dil]^+$ induced by this norm is almost the Gromov-Hausdorff distance $\Dist[GH]$; to be precise the identity map
+Generalizing a classical theorem of Feudenthal and Hurewicz we show that $\Norm{f}{diam}$ is a norm on $\Cat{Met}$.
+Moreover the metric $\Dist[diam]^+$ induced by this norm is almost the Gromov-Hausdorff distance $\Dist[GH]$; to be precise the identity map

 is 2-Lipschitz with Cauchy continuous inverse.